jameskolwolf1/Whack-A-Prof/README.md

    * [x] Sound Effects
    * [x] Background
    * [ ] Scoreboard
+### Contributors Guide
+   TODO: Add description of sprite sheet exporting process, and committing into the right directory.
+   * Download LibreSprite or Aseprite (more info under Useful Links section).
+   * Watch the pixel art tutorial (more info under Tutorials section).
+   * Do your own research on color theory, and pixel art.
+(Highly recommended but not enforced)
+   * Any graphic must be exported as a Scalable Vector Graphic (svg).
+   **Sprite Sheets**
+   * Must be divided into 4 groups, 1 per _stage_.
+   * Each group/stage must have 4 distinct layers...
+        * Head
+        * Arms
+        * Torso
+        * Legs

 ### Useful Links
 1. [Aseprite](https://github.com/aseprite/aseprite/blob/main/INSTALL.md) - sprite editing software built with c++, requires...